 You Can Buy a Health Plan From Healthcare.gov During the Next Open Enrollment Period

-Oklahoma Affordable Care Act (Obamacare) open enrollment for 2022 begins in the fall of 2021.
+Oklahoma Affordable Care Act (Obamacare) open enrollment for 2023 begins on November 1, 2022.